microsoft/WinDbg-Samples/TTD/docs/TTDCommonTypes.h/README.md

 # TTD/TTDCommonTypes.h

-This header is included by other TTD headers to reference types and other definitions that are used by one or more interface.
+This header is included by other TTD headers to reference types and other definitions that are used by one or more interfaces.

 It resides in the [Microsoft.TimeTravelDebugging.Apis](../Microsoft.TimeTravelDebugging.Apis.md) NuGet package.